venugoapalreddy/biztalk-docs/biztalk/esb-toolkit/using-the-resolver-components-in-your-code.md

  In the preceding listing, the **Resolve** method of the **ResolverMgr** class returns a **Dictionary** object that contains all the default resolution properties and their resolved values.
 Any custom resolver can add custom properties to the **Dictionary** object; doing this makes those properties available to any custom itinerary service.

- The following table shows the properties that can be optionally populated by the resolvers included in the [!INCLUDE[esbToolkit](../includes/esbtoolkit-md.md)].
-Any itinerary service can retrieve these property values by extracting them from the returned **Dictionary** object.
+ The following table shows the properties that can be optionally populated by the resolvers included in the [!INCLUDE [esbToolkit](../includes/esbtoolkit-md.md)].
+Any itinerary service can retrieve these property values by extracting them from the returned <strong>Dictionary</strong> object.

  **Properties**: